merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-data.md

 But the trade-off to this is that the default KEGG data version is tied to an anvi'o release, and it will not always include the most up-to-date information from KEGG.
 Luckily, **for those who want the most updated version of KEGG, you can still use this program to generate the KEGG data directory by downloading directly from KEGG** (see 'Getting the most up-to-date KEGG data' section below).

 {:.warning}
 BRITE hierarchy data is not included in the default KEGG snapshot for anvi'o `v7`.
 Starting from the `v7.1-dev` version of anvi'o, there is a new default KEGG snapshot including BRITE information.
-This data can also be set up by using the option to download directly from KEGG in `v7.1-dev` or later.
+If you are missing this data, it can be acquired by either installing a later snapshot or by independently downloading it with this program using `--mode modules`.

+{:.warning}
+The data for metabolic modeling are not included in the KEGG snapshots created before anvi'o `v8`.
+If you are missing this data, it can be acquired by either installing a later snapshot or by independently downloading it with this program using `--mode modeling`.

 ### Set up KEGG data in a non-default location